simplyanalytics/client-lib-python/docs/data_retrieval.md

       ```json
       ["=", {"attribute": "geographicUnit"}, "usa:state"]
       ```
-- `~`
-    - A fuzzy text match that matches if the attribute contains the words in the string after first converting both to normalized lexemes.
-    - Arguments: a valid attribute and search string
-        - *This is only available for two business point attributes: `names` and `code_descriptions`*.
-    - Example: Search D&B dataset for businesses in New York state containing "working horse" in any of their names.
-      ```json
-      [
-          "and",
-          ["within", "usa:state:36"],
-          ["~", {"attribute": "DBUSA->names"}, "working horse"]
-      ]
-      ```
 - `startswith`
     - Matches if a text attribute starts with the given string.
 Matching is case-insensitive and both values may be stripped of diacritics.
     - Arguments: A text attribute and string to search for.